 Three-dimensional illusions often involve multiple shades of a single color of translucent solvent-based dye.
-A unique stencil arrangement is used to achieve them,
+These use a unique stencil arrangement to achieve the goal.

-Multilayer stencils make it possible to execute intricate work without drawing or painting skills.
+Multilayer stencils make it possible to execute intricate work without either drawing or painting skills.

-First, areas of each shade are numbered for identification.
+First, areas of each shade have numbers for identification.
 Then, Knigge-Bruce will start pulling all of the areas that take the darkest shade of the color.
 The remaining shades of that color are cut into the same layer, but are not removed at first.